 Singer-songwriter Willie Nelson was born April 30, 1933, in the small farming community of Abbott, Texas.
 His early interest in music came about through singing in church, and he wrote his first song at age 7.
 By age 9, he'd begun playing in a local band; after high school, Nelson served briefly in the Air Force and studied at Baylor University.
 In the mid-'50s, he worked as a disc jockey in Texas and Washington state, played in honky-tonks and continued to write songs.

-This week, Piano Jazz digs deep into the archives with a session featuring James Herbert "Eubie" Blake.
+Piano Jazz digs deep into the archives with a session featuring James Herbert "Eubie" Blake.
 He was the last of the known living original ragtime pianists when he appeared on the program in 1980 with host Marian McPartland.
+Here, the 93-year-old Blake recalls working in vaudeville, performing at the height of the Jim Crow era, writing "Charleston Rag" and even watching a performance by the great Russian pianist Sergei Rachmaninoff.

 Dr. John's sound is a musical gumbo composed of blues, rock, R&B, zydeco, jazz and standards, anchored by his own unmistakable voice and grooving piano work.
 He brought this unique blend to an episode of Piano Jazz that originally aired in spring 1989.